Law Enforcement (Police) Funeral Service Rituals

 Law Enforcement Funeral Definitions

-Bagpipers – Well known for serving during police funerals, bagpipers accompany and play music while the casket is being moved (in and out of the church or at the cemetery, for example) and, if desired, during the service.
+Well-known for serving during police funerals, bagpipers accompany and play music.
+Officers actively move the casket (in and out of the church or at the cemetery, for example) and, if desired, during the service.

-Bugler – The playing of Taps is one of the final activities at the committal, usually at the cemetery.
+The playing of Taps is one of the final activities at the committal, usually at the cemetery.
 Either an on-site bugler, if one is available, or a recorded playing of taps is acceptable.
-If live, the bugler stands about 75 feet from the burial site.
+If performed live, the bugler stands about 75 feet from the burial site.

-Caisson – Traditionally a caisson, or horse-drawn military wagon, was used to transport the casket of a dignitary to the cemetery; if available, one may be used to transport the casket of a fallen officer in the case of a LODD.
+Traditionally, a caisson, or horse-drawn military wagon, transports the casket of a dignitary to the cemetery; if available, it may carry the casket of a fallen officer in the case of a line-of-duty death (LODD).

-Casket watch – The vigil performed by the honor guard; department members are with the casket at all times until the burial.
-In a formal casket watch, shifts of two officers stand watch at the head and foot of the casket.
+The honor guard performs a vigil, with department members accompanying the casket at all times until the burial.
+In a formal casket watch, two officers stand watch at the head and foot of the casket, taking shifts of two hours each.
 Generally reserved for a LODD.

-Color guard – Members who are formally trained in the ceremonial carrying and presentation of the national and local flags.
-A color guard often includes two armed persons in addition to those carrying the flags.
+Members formally train to carry and present the national and local flags in a ceremonial manner.
+A color guard often includes two armed persons in addition to those holding the flags.
 If your department doesn’t have a trained color guard, check with the American Legion or VFW.

-Crossed ladders – In a formal LODD funeral for police or firefighters, there may be two aerial trucks crossing extended ladders or booms, located at the entrance to the cemetery (or en route), with the American flag hanging from the apex of the extended ladders.
+At a formal LODD funeral for police or firefighters, two aerial trucks may be positioned with extended ladders or booms at the entrance to the cemetery (or en route), with the American flag flying from the apex of the extended ladders.

-Funeral Commander – Various names (including Survivor Action Officer) are used for this person, whose role is to either act as the direct liaison with the family or supervise the team that includes the family liaison officer.
+The Survivor Action Officer, or similarly titled individual, serves as the direct liaison with the family or oversees the team that includes the family liaison officer.

-Last Radio Call – This tradition started in the Eastern U.S. and has now spread nationwide.
-It may be held at the end of the graveside service (or funeral), or whenever is deemed appropriate.
+This tradition started in the Eastern U.S. and has now spread nationwide.
+It may be held at the end of the graveside service (or funeral), or whenever it is deemed appropriate.
 It may be brief or include more information about the officer.
 Here is an example of a very brief last radio call honoring a fallen officer:

 “Radio Lakewood 101…No answer Lakewood 101…Lakewood 101 out of service.
 Gone but not forgotten.”